Requests from reporters and media outlets should go through the director of media relations email: email@example.com

 • Gather information: Who, what, where, when, and why.

-• Get an image.
+• Select a novel image over a stock image for more attention.
 Consider a headshot or environmental pic.

-• Get the speaker’s or performer’s bio—ask for a tight one-paragraph bio, and be sure to have education credentials for scholars.
+• Get the speaker’s or performer’s bio—ask for a tight one-paragraph bio, and be sure to include education credentials for scholars who will be delivering a lecture or talk.

 • Include in all promotional material: